-Headed up by Billy Smallwood – Head of Clinical Services, the team are made up of a range of highly skilled and experienced Psychologists and Therapists.
+The Clinical team are made up of a range of highly skilled and experienced Psychologists and Therapists.
 Working closely with local colleagues in community services, and also bringing in consultant resources when required, we are focused on providing and supporting assessment and therapeutic interventions, throughout each placement with us.
 Available 24/7 the team can respond to times of increased need and heightened anxiety.

 Upon referral, our clinical team are immediately involved in the assessment of the person being referred.
 Within their current home, be it with family, alternative carers or within another care provider’s home.
 Visits, often several, are made to carry out the initial review and placement documentation, enabling us to make the best possible recommendations for the individual.

 Upon the transition into our services, our clinical teams offer a range of assessments, such as positive behaviour support plans and communication profiles.
 Additional assessments are also carried out depending on the individual’s needs, such as a physical health needs assessments to identify any current issues or concerns, such as eating and swallowing.